Skip to Main Content

 January 1st is Public Domain Day

 Public Domain Day celebrates creative works that enter the public domain in the new year.
-This year, creative works from 1929 and sound recordings from 1924 have entered the public domain.
+This year, creative works from 1930 have entered the public domain.
 These works are free to use in any capacity without paying royalties or requesting permission.

 Note that because copyright laws are different in every country, not all works enter the public domain at the same time around the world.